 Table of Contents:

-There are three levels at which Auto Change rules can be configured: MSP, Client, and Survey.
+There are three levels at which Auto Change (Auto Correct) rules can be configured: MSP, Client, and Survey.

 MSP-level rules will be applied to all surveys that have Auto Change enabled.

 Only administrators with access to all clients can add/edit/delete MSP rules.